data-apis/array-api-comparison/README.md

 -   **data**: array API data (e.g., array library APIs and their NumPy equivalents).
 -   **docs**: browser-based documentation for viewing array API data.
 -   **scripts**: scripts for data manipulation and documentation generation.

+The `data` directory contains the following datasets:

+-   `XXXXX_numpy.(csv|json)`: array library APIs and their NumPy equivalents.
+-   `unified_join.(csv|json)`: all array library API data combined in a single file.

+When editing the data files, consider the JSON data to be the source of truth.
+From the JSON data, we generate the CSV files.

+* * *

+## Contributing

+To contribute array API data to this repository, add an `XXXXX_numpy.json` file, where `XXXXX` is the lowercase name of the relevant array library (e.g., `cupy`).
+The JSON file should include a JSON array, where each array element has the following fields:

+-   `name`: array library API name.
+-   `numpy`: NumPy API equivalent.

+Once added, the CSV variant can be generated using internal tooling.